 If your child qualifies for a place at more than one of the schools you have asked for, we will look at how you ranked your preferences.
 We will always offer the highest preference school at which your child has qualified for a place.
 All lower preferences will then be withdrawn.

+You can make a preference for a maximum of four schools.
 It is important that you use all your preferences and include your catchment area school on your application.
 If we are unable to offer your child a place at one of your preferred schools, we will offer you a place at the nearest school to your home address that still has places available.
 This may be a much further away school if you have not listed your catchment area school as all the available places here may have been filled with those applicants who stated it as a preference.